Training and recruiting millennials too gets easier with videos. 87% of millennials prefer working for video-savvy companies.

 Your new hires can be familiarised with the company culture early-on during their recruitment, on-boarding, and training.
 Even after hiring them, you have multiple opportunities to reinforce company culture.

-New hires can be introduced using animated videos to get the whole team to know each other better.
-Employees can be brought to the spotlight using animated internal communications videos at regular intervals.
+New hires can be introduced using animated corporate videos to get the whole team to know each other better.
+Employees can be brought to the spotlight using internal communications videos at regular intervals.
 These activities can help create stronger bonds between employers and employees and within the teams.

-Look at how this video by Superdrug talks about the company culture out there.
+Look at how this animated corporate video by Superdrug talks about the company culture out there.
 It talks about the various policies that the store has in place for the employees while keeping them entertained all through.

 All companies have to answer to the shareholders.
 They need to update them about the finances for the year looked like.

-Look at this simple video by Siemens showing their performance in the first quarter of this year.
+Look at this simple corporate explainer video by Siemens showing their performance in the first quarter of this year.
 In merely 25 seconds, this video contains information that would otherwise have taken a long email to disseminate.

-Imagine the same 25 seconds of this video with characters, music, and voice-over—animated explainer videos can get quite engaging and can contain a lot more information.
+Imagine the same 25 seconds of this video with characters, music, and voice-over—corporate explainer videos can get quite engaging and can contain a lot more information.
 If we further add a transcript and a highlights section to the video, shareholders would have an even better understanding.

-Look at this video we made for American Tower Corporation.
+Look at this corporate explainer video we made for American Tower Corporation.
 While it doesn’t update anyone with the finances, it tells a great deal about how the team came to be and also the services they provide.
 This motivates potential shareholders to buy their shares.